 When it comes to credit card firms and other cashless payment operators, often to encourage sales and return customers, points will be awarded to customers upon purchases.
-Understanding the importance of incentivized purchases and economic growth, Tokyo set aside ¥180 billion in their 2019 fiscal budget to such businesses for the value of these rewarded points, providing small merchants with up to 5% of their overall purchases.
+Understanding the importance of incentivized purchases and economic growth, Tokyo set aside ¥180 billion in their 2019 fiscal budget for such businesses for the value of these rewarded points, providing small merchants with up to 5% of their overall purchases.

 The EMarketer reported that in 2019, there were 19.1 million people in Japan making mobile point-of-sale (mPOS) transactions.
 The public sentiment toward using mobile devices for transactions in place of cashiers in physical stores has reached 38% in 2019, showing an increase of 25% compared to 2018.
-The use of cash year over year has consistently declined as the use of digital payments of credit/debit card and mobile apps have increased.
+The use of cash year over year has consistently declined as the use of digital payments of credit/debit cards and mobile apps has increased.

-Moving across the Asians countries, it’s clear that on a global scale China is the leader in the digital payment revolution.
+Moving across the Asian countries, it’s clear that on a global scale China is the leader in the digital payment revolution.
 In the past decade, China has advanced its payment technology, upgrading to magnetic strip cards and moving the country to a mobile-based system where payments can primarily be conducted through smartphones and QR codes.

-A driving force in the shift to digital payments is accredited to the rise of the two major payment platforms: Alipay and WeChat Pay, Brookings reports.
-These two cashless payment forms have transformed China into a cashless driven economy.
+A driving force in the shift to digital payments is accredited to the rise of the two major payment platforms: Alipay and WeChat Pay, Brookings Reports.
+These two cashless payment forms have transformed China into a cashless-driven economy.
 The Chinese market has been dominated by these two businesses as 90% of residents in China’s largest cities use both Alipay and WeChat Pay as their primary payment method, with cash second, and card-based debit/credit in a distant third, Brookings reports.
 With payments from mobile app wallets overtaking China, the total amount has reached over $41 trillion (277 trillion yuan) annually.

 As more technologies emerge, the amount of digital payments increases, providing a variety of ways merchants and businesses can enable cashless payments.
 Take mobile proximity payments.
 Often used to boost vending and kiosk sales in the unattended market, consumers can pay using proximity technology (NFC – Near Field Communication).
 Scanning QR codes is one such example and has gained popularity throughout China due to the low implementation costs.
-From a report put out by the EMarketer there is a clear increase of adoption just in the past year.
+From a report put out by the EMarketer there is a clear increase in adoption just in the past year.